Flank/flank-dashboard/metrics/cli/docs/05_user_manual_steps.md

 ```
 The final required property is a `Sentry release name`.
 The release name is an identifier used for [release management](https://docs.sentry.io/product/cli/releases/) on Sentry.
 The release management allows to create, edit, and delete releases as well as upload release artifacts for them.

-Here is a final prompt for retrieving the `Sentry release name`:
+The next prompt explains the creation of the `Sentry release name`:
 ```text
 The last thing required for the Sentry configuration is a release name.
 The Sentry web page will display the entered release name in the issues tags.